By Ryan Nau

 Since you have created a light source and have a 3D layer, you will automatically see the light has affected the layer.
 You will notice the falloff amount or gradation between the hotspot of the light’s cone to the original white layer, has become in shadow.

 Now, if you drop down the properties of your light by click on the arrow to the left of the layer title, you can go into the lights options panel.

 From here you can experiment with your lights properties, such as intensity, color, cone angle, cone feather, falloff type, radius and shadows.

 Creating Good Shadows

 Now let’s add some text, you can double click on the text tool in your toolbar and then start typing on the screen.
 Type Light Test or anything you want.
-Next align your text to be centered and then check the 3D box.
+Next, align your text to be centered and then check the 3D box.
 Your text will probably disappear immediately after telling the layer to be 3D.
 This is because your white solid layer and your text layer are technically sharing the same Z plane space.
 You will need to move your text forward in Z space, so click your layer and hit the “P” button to pull up the positional transform properties.
-Now, click in the Z property and change your Z space to -500.
+Now, click on the Z property and change your Z space to -500.
 You should see your text now with the light casting on it.
-However there is not shadow casted on the white solid layer.
-To have your text layer cast a shadow, drop down the transform controls on your text layer by click the left side arrow and open up the material options panel.
+However, there is not a shadow cast on the white solid layer.
+To have your text layer cast a shadow, drop down the transform controls on your text layer by clicking the left side arrow and open up the material options panel.
 You will see the first option is Casts Shadows, turn it to on.